naolatam/7speaking-bot-remastered/README.md

 This version will theorically bypass the anti-bot protection.
 The code will also be refactor, so it's become more easy to read it and edit it!
 I'll also do a 'guide to use' for this!

+15/01/25 | 21h:36 (Paris): I've bypass 7speaking anti-bot service :) Bot will come back soon for toeic only!